quobyte/quobyte-in-action/0x_BurnIn/Readme.md

 ## 02. High pressure

 With tis example we try to figure out how the cluster behaves if we put (possibly insane) high pressure on it.
-We will sclae out our clients and demand a mixed workload from the cluster.
+We will scale out our clients and demand a mixed workload from the cluster.
 Goal: find the limits where sane operational conditions are given for your storage environment.